Toyota Celica 1600GT (1971)

 Road testing the Toyota Celica 1600GT

-The model tested this time was a GT (875,000 yen) with a yellow body and vinyl roof (which completely spoils the car’s beautiful lines).
-The GT’s engine is based on the Carina/Celica 1588cc OHV unit, tuned with a chain-driven DOHC head (compression ratio, 9.8) and two Solex 40 PHH carburetors, producing 115ps at 6400rpm and 14.5kgm of torque at 5200rpm.
-The drivetrain is identical to that of the Carina 1600ST we tested the previous day, with a 5-speed gearbox and 4.11 final drive.
-The tires were high-speed 165HR-13 radials (the test car had Bridgestone Radial 20s) mounted on 4.5J rims.
+This engine is based on the 1588cc OHV unit used in the Carina/Celica, but is equipped with a chain-driven DOHC cylinder head (compression ratio, 9.8) and twin Solex 40 PHH carburetors, producing an output of 115ps at 6400rpm and 14.5kgm of torque at 5200rpm.
+The driveline is identical to that of the Carina 1600ST tested the previous day, with the same 5-speed gearbox and a 4.11 final drive.
+The tires, however, are one grade higher in speed rating: 165-HR13 radials (the test car was fitted with Bridgestone Radial 20s), mounted on 4.5J rims.

-The driving position is just like the Alfa GTV’s, and although you sit lower than in the Carina, forward visibility is just as good.
-The seats, which are integrated with the headrests, are made with rubber springs and urethane foam padding, and are thin but well-shaped and comfortable to sit in.
-Only the GT is upholstered in breathable vinyl fabric.
-The seats are positioned far back enough that, even being 178cm tall (5’10”), I could comfortably stretch my arms and legs out to the wheel and pedals.
-The car is low at 1310mm, but the rear seat cushions are set lower to ensure adequate headroom, and the backrests are curved, allowing two adults to ride for long periods of time.
-However, if the driver is tall, the rear passenger’s knees will likely hit the backrest.
+The driving position is very much like that of the Alfa GTV.
+You sit lower than in the Carina, yet forward visibility is no worse.
+The seats, with integrated headrests, use rubber diaphragm springs and urethane foam padding; they are thin but well shaped and comfortable.
+Only the GT is upholstered in a breathable woven vinyl fabric.
+The seat slides far back enough to allow a driver of 178cm to sit with both arms and legs comfortably extended.
+Despite the low overall height of just 1310mm, the rear seats are set low to ensure adequate headroom, and the backrests are angled so that two adults can ride for extended periods.
+If the driver is tall, however, the rear passengers’ knees will inevitably hit the front seatbacks.

 Postscript: Story Photos